wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/documentation.rst

 It is a good practice to write a single ``rst`` document for every single ``py`` file.
-Obviously, ``rst`` structure fully copies structure of your source code.
+Obviously, ``rst`` structure fully copies the structure of your source code.
 This way it is very easy to navigate through the docs, since you already know the structure.